-You are required to begin your HBP repayments in 2018 if you participated in the program prior to 2017.
+You are required to make your HBP repayments in 2019 if you participated in the program prior to 2018.
 To avoid any unnecessary income inclusion, be sure to make your required repayment and designate it on Schedule 7 of your personal tax return.
 Check your latest Notice of Assessment from the CRA for more information if you're unsure of your repayment.
-If you are a first-time homebuyer, don't forget to claim the 15% federal non-refundable tax credit available for up to \$5,000 of the purchase cost.
+If you are a first-time homebuyer, don't forget to claim the 15% federal nonrefundable tax credit available for up to \$5,000 of the purchase cost.
 The maximum credit is \$750.